rbutenuth/loop-module/README.md

 ## Introduction

-This module adds three variant of loops to Mule 4 flows:
+This module adds four variants of loops to Mule 4 flows:

 1. A repeat until loop: This loops runs at least once and is repeated until the body produces a non empty payload.
+2. A while loop, where the payload controls the loop continuation and the payload for the next iteration.
+   Controlled by a flag, the loop allows to collect results from the iterations.
-2. A for loop, counting from a start to an end value.
+3. A for loop, counting from a start to an end value.
-3. A for-each loop, similar to the for-each available in Mule 4, but collecting the payloads.
+4. A for-each loop, similar to the for-each available in Mule 4, but collecting the payloads.

 Caused by the way how scopes are implemented in the Mule SDK (asynchronous), it is possible to transfer variables into the scope, but there is no way to transfer variables out of the scope.
-So any changes to variables within the loop are only visible within the the loop.
-The first two variants return the payload of the last iteration, the third a collection of the payloads of all iterations.
+So any changes to variables within the loop are only visible within the current loop iteration.

 ## Maven Dependency